 When we moved into our home there was a chair rail in EVERY room.
 I’m not even exaggerating.
 The living room, the dining room, all bedrooms, the family room, kitchen and even the bathrooms!

 I don’t mind chair rails, but in every room is a bit excessive.
-So we have slowly been removing them as I see fit when I repaint a room.
-I removed it from our family room and my daughter’s nursery and now my son’s room.
+I have slowly been removing them as I see fit when I repaint a room.
+I removed it from our family room and my daughter’s nursery and now we are in my son’s room.

-Using a utility knife, go along the top and the bottom of the chair rail.
-This will cut the caulk and any wood that is stuck to the paint on the wall.
+The first thing you must do for minimal damage.
+Using a utility knife, go along the top and the bottom of the chair rail to cut any caulk and any wood that is stuck to the paint on the wall.
 Leaving you with less peeling of sheetrock layers.

-Then using a sturdy putty knife get in behind the chair rail, and then using a screwdriver or, anything else to pry it off, put the screwdriver on the putty knife using that as a block.
+Then using a sturdy putty knife gently wedge it behind the chair rail preferably where there is a nail or close to it.
+Using a screwdriver or, trim puller, put the screwdriver on the putty knife using that as a block.
 If you didn’t use the putty knife and just started to pry it off you would leave more dents or even holes in the wall from the screwdriver.

 Move along the rest of the chair rail prying it off.
 Hopefully it will come off easy with little damage.

-Then start layering your spackling paste, I like Dap Dry Dex because it goes on Pink and turns white when it’s dry, going over the holes and any spots that need to be repaired.
-Work in thin layers and add layers as they dry as needed.
+I then start the layering of spackling paste, I like Dap Dry Dex because it goes on Pink and turns white when it’s dry, going over the holes and any spots that need to be repaired.
+Work in thin layers sanding in between and add layers as needed.

 My whole trick is using the putty knife to protect the the wall and I pry off the chair rail.
 Before I would not use anything and I would leave large holes in the wall from my screwdriver or hammer working the chair rail off!